Representative Titus

 Firefighters in California deployed 50,000 gallons of plain water to extinguish the blaze.
 This was recorded in the National Transportation Safety Board’s incident report.

-The fire shut down I-80 for more than 12 hours.
-An incident report notes that closure was extended to ensure that the batteries could reach a safe enough temperature for recovery operations to begin.
+The fire shut down I-80 for more than 12 hours, with officials taking extra precautions to ensure the batteries could reach a safe enough temperature for recovery operations to begin.
+The fire highlighted the potential hazards and dangers of these high energy-density battery types when subjected to physical damage or extreme temperatures.

 September 17, 2024